DialedRide KineMetric Evidence Desk

 Who is KineMetric for?

-KineMetric is for clinics, fitters, coaches, and practitioners who need repeatable assessments, rider records, telemetry validation, and report generation.
+KineMetric is for studios, fitters, coaches, and practitioners who need repeatable assessments, rider records, telemetry validation, and report generation.

 Hardware source notes